Skip to Content

 Jasper

-A relatively unique type of jasper can be found in Minnesota, namely the Marry Ellen Jasper.
+A relatively unique type of jasper can be found in Minnesota, namely the Mary Ellen Jasper.
 It was named as such since it was discovered in the Marry Ellen Iron Mine in St. Louis County, the Mesabi Range, more than a hundred years ago.

 Quartz